Reality star Joe Exotic says zoo has better living conditions than Atlanta Federal Penitentiary - NewsBreak

 The investigation also uncovered that staff “intentionally damaged” the prison’s drug detection machine.
 It did not work for a year.

-Last week, Channel 2 investigative reporter Justin Gray reported that the new director of the Federal Bureau of Prisons inspected the Atlanta Federal Penitentiary alongside Ossoff.
+Last week, WSB investigative reporter Justin Gray reported that the new director of the Federal Bureau of Prisons inspected the Atlanta Federal Penitentiary alongside Ossoff.

 Ossoff told Gray that Director Colette Peters committed to changing and improving the prison.